BMAT-Apps/Denoise/README.md

 The first figure below shows the window of this pipeline.
 This window contains the following information:

+* "Select image to denoise": open File explorer to select the path towards the image to denoise

 * "output derivative folder: name of the output derivative folder to save the denoised image (default: Denoise)

 * "output img name": name of the output denoised image name (default: add den-ants to input image name)